 Effort As a Choice

-At some point, I realized I wasn’t just working hard.
+At some point, I realized I wasn’t just working too hard.
 I was working hard where my effort didn’t stabilize, compound, for find its way back to me.
 Taking the reins meant changing where my effort went instead of endlessly trying harder.
 Shifting away from hyper-responsibility took all four pillars of emotional intelligence:

 - Self-Awareness: Still seeing the heavy things, but spotting the signals of hyper-responsibility creeping in.